tueimage/8qa01/README.md

 ## Final assignment

-For the final assignment you have to hand in your report (see Canvas) and your code.
-You can hand in the code this with a ZIP file.
+For the final assignment you have to hand in your report and your code, in a ZIP file.
 Some tips:

-*	Your main script has to be called `class2020_groupXY.ipynb` where XY is the group number.
+*	Your script/function files should be called the same as the template, only with the group number adjusted.
 This script has to perform everything that is necessary to create your measurements and experiments.

-* Include the Excel file that your code creates (`class2020_groupXY_automatic.xlsx`)

-*	All necessary code (except common Python packages) needs to be included in the zip file.
+*	All necessary code (except common Python packages) needs to be included in the ZIP file.

 * Do NOT include the lesion images in the ZIP file.

 *	The code has to run if it is unzipped on a different computer, after changing the directory where the images are located.

 # Assessment